 The Cinnamon tree is an evergreen tree native to China, Vietnam and India.
 It has shiny, leathery green leaves and small, white flowers with purple berries.
 Cinnamon Oil is one of the most popular herbs and spices.
 Though cinnamon oil has numerous health benefits, it often causes irritations and allergic reactions.
 Therefore people prefer to use cinnamon directly instead of using the oil.

-Cinnamon, which has the scientific name Cinnamomum zeylanicum, has originated from tropical Asia, especially in India and Sri Lanka.
+Cinnamon, which has the scientific name Cinnamonum zeylsnicum, has originated from tropical Asia, especially in India and Sri Lanka.
 Now the shrub is grown in almost every tropical region of the world.
-The herb, owing to its vast medicinal uses, had found a prominent position in traditional medicines, especially Ayurveda (the traditional Indian medicinal system).Traditionally cinnamon, due to its medicinal properties, has been used in many cultures for treating a variety of health disorders including diarrhea, arthritis, menstrual cramps, heavy menstruation, yeast infections, colds, flu, and digestive problems.
+The herb, owing to its vast medicinal uses, had found a prominent position in traditional medicines, especially Ayurveda (the traditional Indian medicinal system).Traditionally cinnamon has been used in many cultures for treating a variety of health disorders including diarrhea, arthritis, menstrual cramps, heavy menstruation, yeast infections, colds, flu, and digestive problems due to its medicinal properties.

 How Cinnamon Oil Is Produced